 Q49.
 Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action?

-Increasing analysis of flood and urban heat impacts to vulnerable populations.
+•Increasing analysis of flood and urban heat impacts to low-income and disadvantaged communities (LIDAC).

 Q50.
 Please provide any supporting documents under Adaptation Priority Action #2.
 Max upload of five (5) files only.